-'Making Connections' is a Young and Well Cooperative Research Centre (opens in a new window)funded research project, led by Dr Justine Humphry, studying the information and communication needs of young people experiencing, or at risk of, homelessness.
-The research looks to develop solutions and partnerships, working with young people to support and enhance their access to, and use of, digital technology—including mobile phones, internet and other digital services.
+'Making Connections', a Young and Well Cooperative Research Centre (opens in a new window)funded research project led by Dr Justine Humphry, studied the information and communication needs of young people experiencing, or at risk of, homelessness.
+The research developed solutions and partnerships, working with young people to support and enhance their access to, and use of, digital technology—including mobile phones, internet and other digital services.

-Working with young people recruited from a range of youth-based homelessness services in and around the central districts of Sydney and Parramatta, the project will involve a series of participatory innovation workshops.
-The first of these workshops, to be held in November 2015, will focus on the design of projects to address digital access gaps and improve access to and connectivity with support services and social networks.
-The second, to be held in February 2016, will see young people work with relevant stakeholders—such as local government, businesses, charities, telecommunication companies, support services and libraries—to develop ways to financially support and implement these projects.
+Working with young people recruited from a range of youth-based homelessness services in and around the central districts of Sydney and Parramatta, the project involved a series of participatory innovation workshops.
+The first of these workshops, held in November 2015, focused on the design of projects to address digital access gaps and improve access to and connectivity with support services and social networks.
+The second, held in February 2016, saw young people work with relevant stakeholders—such as local government, businesses, charities, telecommunication companies, support services and libraries—to develop ways to financially support and implement these projects.

 The findings of this project are detailed in the following final report: Humphry, J & Pihl, K 2016, Making Connections: Young People, Homelessness and Digital Access in the City (opens in a new window), Young and Well Cooperative Research Centre, Melbourne.